A case story about the inner critic

 - brings self-regulation and peace, inside and outside

 - has trust, supports us to try new things

 - focused on now

 In Mia's case the work with the inner critic lead first into a big "discussion" between the inner father's voice and Mia's true wild nature.
-She came to the edge of feeling fear of rejection and aloneness.
+After allowing her powerful rage against being emotionally abandoned and criticised, she came to the edge of feeling fear of rejection and aloneness.
 By being supported by her inner allies, who had trust in her, she could embrace her inner child with love, she could grief and then finally free herself from the grip of the inner critic.
 She could then recognize her impulsive nature, that was locked inside for such a long time.
 Mia enjoyed its fire-like quality, while at the same time she understood that it could bring her into troubles, that her father tried to protect her from.
 Making new decisions in life meant for Mia to be curageous this time and to follow her enthusiastic nature.
 She was aware of possible problems, but she wanted to risk anyway and to learn to integrate her inner fire in the best possible way, so it does not hurt her.
 The more she could allow the wild power inside of her, the happier and more fulfilled she was.
 Mia could also thank the "realistic" inner critic and was ready to listen to its opinion in making important decisions.
 Finally she did quit her job and started her own business, with passion and contagious enthusiasm, that brought her success.
 Her transformed inner critic became a friend, who could point out when she was making too much risk.
 She learned to integrate it in a way that was supporting and not hurting any more.
 Mia felt more whole and at ease with herself.
 By living her passion and vocation, her life got a meaning she was looking for.